jgrams/tours/content/pickleball/outdoor-pickleball-courts-in-chicago.md

 ---
 title: "Outdoor Permanant Pickleball Courts"
-srcMap: /maps/pickleball.json
+srcLink: /maps/pickleball/outdoor-pickleball-courts.json
-description: "A list of all pickleball courts in the city."
+description: "A list of all outdoor pickleball courts the Park District maintains in the city."
 weight: 2
 ---

-There aren't many permanent pickleball courts run by the city, but there are a couple.
+There aren't many outdoor pickleball courts run by the city, but there are a couple.
 Courts are first come first served, and are always free.
 There are more permanant courts in the suburbs.